byvrate/sakai/README.md

 Documentation and steps to setup Sakai in Docker for ByVrate.
 The current motivation for this is simply testing and sandbox.

 A docker image was created from the docker file since no pre-existing images exist in DockerHub.
-At least not a clean version of 12.5.
 Therefore you must build the image before you can use Docker compose.
-After running the setup, you should be able to run Sakai 12.5 in Docker Desktop after everything is built.
+After running the setup, you should be able to run Sakai in Docker Desktop after everything is built.

 > Note: A [gitmodule](https://git-scm.com/docs/gitmodules) is used to pull down Sakai source.